shiyunon/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/bracket_extension/README.md

 For example, if you have this code block:
 ```
 def bracket {
-    // comments will be neglected
+    // comments will be ignored
     bit[2] b;
     reset anc;
     Rz q[0];